arodmcmxcix/CS-200-Public/README.md

 BP1:
-This was a gamed modeled after Sokoban [Game description](https://en.wikipedia.org/wiki/Sokoban).
+This was a game modeled after Sokoban [Game description](https://en.wikipedia.org/wiki/Sokoban).
 Given this was the first major cs project there were no graphics plugins.
 We used ASCII character to represent boxes and where they should be pushed to.
 The game board was described in a three dimensional array.